Delaware and Hudson Railway: Delaware and Hudson Company

+Also in 1912, a new shop site was constructed to handle larger locomotives on the north side of Albany at Watervliet.
+Known as the Colonie Shops, they were constructed on 1,100 acres of land for $2.5 million and eventually employed 2,500.
+Thereafter the obsolete repair facilities at Green Island were downgraded.

 On April 1, 1930, the property of the Delaware and Hudson Company was transferred to the Delaware and Hudson Railroad Corporation, incorporated December 1, 1928.
 In 1938, the D&H started to act as a bridge line, carrying large amounts of freight between other connecting lines.

 After the Second World War the D&H, like all railroads in the United States, gradually curtailed passenger service.
 By 1957, the D&H had ended service between Albany and Lake George (via Fort Edward) and between Albany and North Creek (via Saratoga Springs) in the southeast part of Adirondack Park.
 The D&H had also ended service on its branch between Plattsburgh and Lyon Mountain during this period.
 By 1960, service consisted of the following trains: the daytime Laurentian and overnight Montreal Limited between New York City and Montreal, unnamed local trains between Albany and Rouses Point and Albany and Binghamton, and a commuter train between Albany and Saratoga Springs.
 The D&H discontinued the Rouses Point locals in July 1960, the Albany–Saratoga commuter train in late 1962, and the Binghamton train on January 24, 1963.
 The Laurentian and Montreal Limited remained in operation through the 1960s until April 30, 1971, when Amtrak thereafter assumed most long-distance passenger-train service.
-Amtrak introduced the daytime Adirondack over the D&H line on August 6, 1974.
+After more than three years of lapsed service, Amtrak introduced the daytime Adirondack over the D&H line on August 6, 1974.